Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Crossings over

 This also ends the proof of Theorem \ref{thm41}. \end{proof} \begin{corollary} For any positive integer $n$, we have $H_{n,0}=\tilde{M}_n(q)$. \end{corollary} \begin{proof} Using \eqref{sandr} with the fact that $H_{n,0}=H_{n-1,0}+H_{n-1,1}$ for any integer $n\geq 0$, we get

-Since $H_{n,0}$ and $\tilde{M}_n(q)$ satisfy the same recursion (see \eqref{M2}), then they are equal. \end{proof} Combining this last corollary with identity \eqref{eqthm4}, we obtain our desired result. \begin{theorem} For any positive integer $n$, we have
+Since $H_{n,0}$ and $\tilde{M}_n(q)$ satisfy the same recursion (see \eqref{M2}) and the same initial values, then they are equal. \end{proof} Combining this last corollary with identity \eqref{eqthm4}, we obtain our desired result. \begin{theorem} For any positive integer $n$, we have

-\end{theorem} We close this section with an interesting non trivial identity concerning equality of two continued fractions as another consequence of Corollary \ref{cor41}. \begin{theorem} We have he following identity
+\end{theorem} We close this section with an interesting non-trivial identity concerning equality of two continued fractions as another consequence of Corollary \ref{cor41}. \begin{theorem} We have the following identity

 \end{theorem} \begin{proof} Since the polynomial $\tilde{M}_n(q)$ satisfies the following recursion

 then its generating function, $\tilde{M}(q;t):=\sum_{n\geq 0}\tilde{M}_n(q)t^n$, satisfies

 So, when we continue to develop $\tilde{M}(q;q^kt)$ for $k\geq 1$, we obtain the continued fraction expansion for $\tilde{M}(q;t)$